 Two green through-hole LEDs (941-C505BGANCC0D0781, Mouser) provided differential background illumination to the anterior and posterior halves of the leech.
 A third such LED delivered flash stimuli to the posterior half of the leech.
 All LEDs were mounted at a distance of 9 cm from the leech; the stimulus LED was mounted immediately adjacent to the LED that provided background illumination to the posterior half of the animal.
-A light barrier consisting of blackout fabric was placed between the anterior and posterior halves of the leech to ensure controlled differential stimulation of the two halves (Figure 1C).
-As before, we used neutral density filters to reduce light intensity beyond the range of the LEDs.
+A light barrier consisting of blackout fabric was placed between the anterior and posterior halves of the leech to ensure controlled differential stimulation of the two halves (Fig. 1C).
+As above, we used neutral density filters to reduce light intensity beyond the range of the LEDs.
 These were mounted onto a slider so that they could be exchanged from the outside without opening the light seal of the recording area.

-Two levels of background light intensity were used in these experiments: $3.9 \times 10^{12}$ photons/cm/s ("dark") and $4.4 \times 10^{13}$ photons/cm/s ("light").
-All combinations of light and dark background conditions were tested, always in the following order: 1.
-Both halves dark; 2.
-Both halves light; 3.
-Posterior light, anterior dark; 4.
-Posterior dark, anterior light; 5.
-Both halves dark (as a control to test if we could recover the initial response).
-For constructing response curves, the same range, step size, order of stimulation, and stimulus duration was used as for the previous experiment.
+Two levels of background light intensity were used in these experiments: 3.9×10^{12} photons cm-2 s-1 ('dark') and 4.4×10^{13} photons cm-2 s-1 ('light').
+All combinations of light and dark background conditions were tested, always in the following order: (1) both halves dark; (2) both halves light; (3) posterior light, anterior dark; (4) posterior dark, anterior light; (5) both halves dark (as a control to test whether we could recover the initial response).
+For constructing response curves, the same range, step size, order of stimulation and stimulus duration were used as for the previous experiment.